 NOTE: Despite reading that other people take dips like hummus on board, mine was taken off me by security because they considered it a liquid/gel.
 Obviously, this will depend on the security personnel involved, but if you don’t want to risk it being thrown out, bring something solid.

-Divide and conquer
+8. Divide and conquer

 Divide up the block of time into more bearable chunks.
-Usually, meals are served at the beginning and end of long-haul flights, therefore start with a movie or two while meal service takes place.
+Usually, meals are served at the beginning and end of long-haul flights, therefore start with a movie while meal service takes place.
 Once the lights are lowered, try to get a few hours of sleep.
 After as much shut-eye as you can muster, turn on that entertainment system again and distract yourself until landing.

-Take basic toiletries
+10. Take basic toiletries

 Recommended: Humangear GoToob, 3-Pack for carry-on size toiletries that won’t leak

-Keep warm and cozy
+11. Keep warm and cozy

-Dress in comfortable layers and pack a pair of fluffy socks to keep you warm.
-Don’t go barefoot – remember aeroplanes are playgrounds for infection-causing microorganisms.
 Wear breathable fabrics and a good deodorant because you could be in the same clothes for more than 24-hours.
 Loose-fitting clothes in soft fabrics with elasticised waists are your best bet.

 Bring your favourite scarf to wrap yourself in and a travel pillow of your preference.
 Avoid airline supplied blankets and pillows which have had questionable levels of cleaning.
 Personally, I don’t trust the cleanliness of airline supplied pillows for my head, but I do use them as additional lumbar support to make my seat more comfortable.

-Get out of there ASAP
+12. Get out of the airport ASAP

 Before you leave home, know how you are getting from the airport to your accommodation.
 When you arrive, you will likely be disorientated and exhausted.
 Reduce the need to make decisions or find your way by having it planned in advance.
 Book a transfer or know your public transport options.